 Subpart I protects the public and the environment from radionuclideradionuclideRadioactive forms of elements are called radionuclides.
 Radium-226, Cesium-137, and Strontium-90 are examples of radionuclides. emissions emitted by federal facilities that are not regulated elsewhere.
 Subpart I limits radionuclide emissions to the ambient airambient airThe air that surrounds us based on two criteria:

-- The annual effective doseeffective doseThe amount of radiation absorbed by an object or person, adjusted to account for the type of radiation received and the effect on particular organs.
-The unit used for effective dose is rem (U.S. unit) or sievert (Sv, the international unit). equivalent (ede) to any individual must not exceed 10 milliremmilliremThe millirem is the U.S. unit used to measure effective dose.
+- Emissions of radionuclides, including iodine, to the ambient air from a facility regulated under this subpart shall not exceed those amounts that would cause any member of the public to receive in any year an effective doseeffective doseThe amount of radiation absorbed by an object or person, adjusted to account for the type of radiation received and the effect on particular organs.
+The unit used for effective dose is rem (U.S. unit) or sievert (Sv, the international unit). equivalent (EDE) of 10 milliremmilliremThe millirem is the U.S. unit used to measure effective dose.
 One millirem equals 0.001 rem.
 The international unit is milliSievert (mSv).
-(0.1 mSv).
+(0.1 millisievert).

-Federal facilities emissions to which Subpart I does NOT apply include the following:
+Federal facilities to which Subpart I does NOT apply include the following:

 - DOE facilities (see Subpart H).